cell32/myProjects/README.md

 > These are available by request or in demo format only.

-- **ARTHER Project** - Explored, Modeled and developed core functionality of a Hypersonic Stealth Object Tracking.
+- **AETHER Project** - Explored, Modeled and developed core functionality of a Hypersonic Stealth Object Tracking.
 Next phase is AI integration coming soon.

   **Key Advances:**